 A Feast for Crows

-When Cat is talking to some Westerosi sailors off of the Brazen Monkey the youngest monkey, a red-haired boy with freckles no older than sixteen, asks her “What about them fancy whores the singers sing about?"
+When Cat is talking to some Westerosi sailors from the Brazen Monkey the youngest monkey, a red-haired boy with freckles no older than sixteen, asks her “What about them fancy whores the singers sing about?"
 His shipmates look at him and laugh.
 One of them says,

 Seven hells, boy.
 Might be the captain could get hisself a courty-san, but only if he sold the bloody ship.
 That sort o’ cunt’s for lords and such, not for the likes o’ us.